 Are you a recruiter?

-Southampton has the longest surviving stretch of Medieval walls in England, along with a great number of museums that pay homage to its maritime connections.
-The annual Southampton Boat Show is held in September each year, with over 600 exhibitors in residence, and Southampton’s Mayflower Theatre is the largest theatre in Southern England, hosting the best that the West End has to offer.
+Southampton has the longest remaining stretch of medieval walls in England, along with a great number of museums that pay homage to its maritime connections.
+The annual Southampton Boat Show is held in September each year, with over 600 exhibitors in residence, and Southampton’s Mayflower Theatre is the largest theatre in Southern England, hosting the best that the theatre world has to offer.
 There are many innovative art galleries in the city, two large live music venues, and everything that the keen sportsman could desire!
-Men’s Fitness Magazine once named Southampton the ‘fittest city in the UK’, as sport plays a huge role in the lives of its many residents, from supporting Southampton Football Club and watching Hampshire County Cricket Club play, to taking part in amateur men and women’s rugby, enjoying a host of water-sport activities, and learning the ropes of American football...
+Men’s Fitness Magazine once named Southampton ‘the fittest city in the UK’, as sport plays a huge role in the lives of its many residents, from supporting Southampton Football Club and watching Hampshire County Cricket Club play, to taking part in amateur men and women’s rugby, enjoying a host of water-sport activities, and learning the ropes of American football...
 The options are endless!

 Just over a quarter of the jobs available in the city are in the health and education sector, while other prominent businesses are in property, wholesale and retail.
 Significant employers include Southampton City Council, the University of Southampton, Solent University, Southampton Airport, Ordnance Survey, BBC South, the NHS, and cruiser operator Carnival UK.
 Southampton has always been a port, and the docks provide further employment opportunities, with luxury cruise ships being the mainstay of the business, as well as it being a freight port, with several container terminals.

-Geographically, Southampton is south-west of London, north-west of Portsmouth and the closest city to the New Forest (if you haven’t visited this national park before, it’s a definite must, with wild horses roaming freely).
+Geographically, Southampton is south-west of London, north-west of Portsmouth and the closest city to the New Forest (if you haven’t visited this national park before, it’s a definite must, where wild horses roam freely).
 It has good transport links with the rest of the country, thanks to the M27, M3 and A34, as well as rail services to Portsmouth, Winchester, London, Bournemouth, Poole, Dorchester, Weymouth, Salisbury, Bristol and Cardiff, plus local train services operated by South Western Railway.
-Southampton Airport offers flights to UK and near European destinations, but for longer flights, you need to head for Gatwick or Heathrow, which are not too far to go.
+Southampton Airport offers flights to UK and European destinations, but for longer flights, you would need to head for Gatwick or Heathrow, which are not too away.

-Average property prices in Southampton are around £244,581, which is up 5 per cent on the same time the year before.
-Most of the house sales are flats, which tend to fetch around £169,514.
+Average property prices in Southampton are around £278,849, which is down 7.31% on the same time the year before.
+Most of the house sales are flats, which tend to fetch around £171,564.